 The march towards sunnier days are miniscule but unmistakable to this weary but attentive traveler in the dark.
 They unfold gradually minute by minute, day after day, sometimes taking 2 entire days just for the sun to stay up a whole minute later.
 Even the sun, it seems, is in no rush to sweep away the darkness.

 I continue to study the sunrise/sunset chart as if my life depended on it, as if I’m preparing for an epic adventure across continents and oceans, plotting my course before I embark into the unknown.
 Because I am.

-We won’t be peeling off our long, fleece-lined jackets or dirty brown boots until around April.
+In Washington, we won’t be peeling off our long, fleece-lined jackets or dirty brown boots until around April.
 We’ll still be pelted with sharp rain and cutting winds and endure our fair share of cloudy days for more months than we think we can handle.

 But as I muddle through these long, wet days I carry in my pocket the knowledge that I’ve at least crossed the precipice.
 I’ve sojourned through the darkness, and I got the seasonal stamp in my passport.
-I’m on my way towards Spring and Summer.
+I’m on my way toward Spring and Summer.

 We must not forget survival is success too.
 We all have things we must endure, where holding on is the best we can do for today, this week, this month, this year, or this season.

 For some of us it could be exhausting hot summers, for others its a monotonous job, a chronic or incurable sickness, a particularly difficult season of parenting or challenging relational issues.